Making Progress Based on False Discoveries: Background

 In order to achieve this goal, we also assume an interaction with what we'll call here \emph{exact-first-order} oracle, $\O_{f,\nabla f} (w,x)$, for the function $f$ that, given $w$ and $x$ returns

-\paragraph{full-batch Gradient Descent} Arguably, one of the most well studied algorithms in this context is that of Gradient Descent.
-Here we assume a very simple update rule: At first, the algorithm initializes at $w_1=0$.
+\paragraph{Gradient Descent over the empirical risk} A very popular first-order approach to solve the above optimization problem is by performing Gradient-Descent over the \emph{empirical loss} .
+Here we perform a very simple update rule: At first, the algorithm initializes at $w_1=0$.
 Then, at each iteration $t$ the algorithm updates

-where $\Pi$ is a projection on the unit ball.
-Considering the objective of minimizing the population risk, the following result bounds the iteration complexity required for a full batch gradient descent:
+where $\Pi$ is a projection on the unit ball and $\nabla f$ is provided by access to an exact-first-order oracle.
+The output of the procedure is then: